genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/remove_duplicated_mapped_reads.png

-Action: goes through all reads in a Mapped Reads file, marking as "duplicates" paired or single reads where the orientation and the 5’ mapping coordinate are the same and discarding all except the "best" copy.
+**Action**: to go through all reads in a Mapped Reads file, marking as "duplicates" paired or single reads where the orientation and the 5’ mapping coordinate are the same and discarding all except the "best" copy.